 The Youth Fair Assistants contribute their time and talent to facilitate the face-to-face judging process at the Washington County Fair.
 They help the exhibit entry process run smoothly and quickly so that we can avoid delays in judging.
 Fair assistants help the superintendents function effectively, and they help exhibitors have a positive experience during face-to-face judging.
-Review the 2016 Youth Fair Assistant Role Description to see if this is something you are interested in.
+Review page 13 of the May/June Cloverline for more details about this opportunity and to see if this is something you are interested in.

 Fast and easy sign up is being done through Sign Up Genius.
-To sign up, go to: http://goo.gl/8FAAOl.
-Enter your name and contact information next to your desired department & shift.
-You don’t need to hit ‘submit’ or ‘save’ as the document saves automatically.
+Youth Fair Assistants Sign up.
 Sign up by July 15th.
 If you need assistance signing up, contact Ginny Bichler at 262-335-4478 to sign up.

-math) into Action.
-If your club is interested in exhibiting a club booth at County Fair, you need to see
+Us’.
+If your club is interested in exhibiting a club or livestock booth at County Fair, you need to see

-The 2016 Washington County Fair will be held Tuesday, July 26-Sunday, July 31, with the closing auction bids accepted through Sunday afternoon, July 31.
-To help in fundraising for Washington County 4-H, we are requesting suitable donations for our silent auction table.
+The 2017 Washington County Fair will be held Tuesday, July 25-Sunday, July 30, with the closing auction bids accepted through Sunday afternoon, July 30.
+To help in fundraising for Washington County 4-H, we are requesting suitable donations for our silent auction.
 These include items purchased as donations, items that are made, and/or monetary donations that the committee can use to purchase items.

-If you know of a company that you would like to have the committee contact to solicit a donation, please contact: Kristina Odermann, Silent Auction Committee Co-Chair at: email@example.com or 262-483-2094 with the company name, contact (if known), address and phone number.
+If you know of a company that you would like to have the committee contact to solicit a donation, please contact: Andrea Schultz, Silent Auction Committee Co-Chair at Washingtoncty4hsilentauction@gmail.com or 414-418-3966 with the company name, contact (if known), address and phone number.
 The committee will then send a formal letter requesting a donation.
 This will ensure that multiple people are not requesting a donation from the same company.

 Donations from 4-H Youth